 Gas chainsaws have a reputation: they’re loud and sometimes hard to use.
 However, we’ve found that some of the best gas-powered chainsaws prove otherwise.
 Whether you need a high-powered machine that can fell a large tree or a lighter-duty model for other work around the yard, options are abound on the gas chainsaw market.

-This guide explores some of the newer options and explains their technical features to help you select the best gas chainsaw for your yard work.
+Below, we explore some of the top models and explain their technical features to help you select the best gas chainsaw for your yard work.

 - BEST OVERALL: Craftsman S165 42cc Full Crank 2-Cycle Gas Chainsaw

 - RUNNER UP: Poulan Pro PR4218, 18 in.
 42cc 2-Cycle Gas Chainsaw

 - BEST VALUE: HUYOSEN 54.6CC 2-Cycle Gas Powered Chainsaw

 - UPGRADE PICK: XtremepowerUS 22″ inch 45cc Gas 2-Stroke Chainsaw